Spring Storm and Monster: Publication

 Written and illustrated by Mitsubachi Miyuki, Spring Storm and Monster began serialization in Hakusensha's shōjo manga magazine Hana to Yume on July 5, 2022.
-Its chapters have been collected into nine tankōbon volumes as of November 2025.
+Its chapters have been collected into eleven tankōbon volumes as of July 2026.

 In March 2024, Yen Press announced that it had licensed the series for English publication, with the first volume set to be released in September.